codurance/site/_posts/2016-03-01-Docker-meets-Continuous-Deployment.md

 <img src="/assets/img/custom/blog/2016-03-01-docker-meets-continuous-deployment/deploy_step.png" alt="Deploy Step" title="Deploy Step" class="img img-responsive style-screengrab">

 The Continuous Deployment pipeline is ready.
-Now every change in the master branch of our repository will build, release and deploy our application.
+Now every change in the master branch of our repository will build, test, release and deploy our application.

 ## It's done.

 The continuous deployment pipeline described in this post is of course simplified.
 Between our **Release** and **Deploy** steps we would like to do some additional tests on a production-like environment or introduce [zero downtime deployments](http://codurance.com/services/training/devops-training/), but our approach to any deployment should remain unchanged.

 Use the **Docker** image.
-You can ensure the consistent execution environment for your application on every stage of the Continuous Deployment.
+You can ensure a consistent execution environment for your application on every stage of the Continuous Deployment.
 Now you decide how the code is executed and you cannot blame admins anymore for installing a wrong version of Java or Ruby.

-You control your application.